-Romans, imagining that the valuable goods which they received along these channels were produced by their immediate neighbours, designed to get into their possession districts such wealth.
-Gallus accordingly built a fleet at Cleopatris, and sailed to attack Arabia with a force of 10,000 Roman troops, 1000 Nabatæans, and 500 Jews, the two latter contingents being supplied by the client-kings Obodas and Herod.
-The expedition landed at Leuke Kome on the Arabian coast, where it wintered, and moved forward in the spring into the territory of the Sabæans.
-But by the time that the Romans had reached the Sabæan capital, Mariaba, although they had nowhere met the Arabian forces in a regular battle, they had suffered so much from disease and want of water, that Gallus determined on retreat, without making any serious attempt on the town; and withdrew his troops to Nera Kome, whence he returned by way of Myos Hormos and Koptos.(140)
+Romans, imagining that the valuable goods which they received along these channels were produced by their immediate neighbours, designed to get into their districts possession such wealth.
+Gallus accordingly built a fleet at Cleopatris, and sailed to attack Arabia with a force of 10,000 Roman troops, 1000 Nabatæans, and 500 Iews, the two latter contingents being supplied by the client-kings Obodas and Herod.
+The expedition landed at Leuke on the Arabian coast, where it wintered, and moved forward in the spring into the territory the.
+Sabaeans. by the time that Romans had reached the Sabæan capital, Mariaba, although they had where met the Arabian forces in a regular battle, they had suffered so much from disease and want of water, that Gallus determined on retreat, without making any serious attempt on the town; and withdrew his troops to Nera Kome, whence he returned by way of Myos Hormos and Koptos.(140)